Each Kindness Makes the World a Better Place…Inside or Outside of the Classroom.

 By Jacqueline Woodson, illustrated by E.B.
 Lewis

-So today I find myself in the easy company of an uplifting book with a powerful message and it is called Each Kindness.
-Maybe you will feel the pull of this book too as perhaps you have with some of Ms. Woodson’s other titles such as The Other Side, an ALA notable book, Coming on Home Soon, a Caldecott Honor book or Pecan Pie Baby, Horn Book Honor Book.
+So today I find myself in the easy company of an uplifting picture book with a powerful message and it’s called Each Kindness.
+Maybe you will feel the pull of this book, too, as perhaps you have with some of Ms. Woodson’s other titles such as The Other Side, an ALA notable book, Coming on Home Soon, a Caldecott Honor book or Pecan Pie Baby, Horn Book Honor Book.
 If not, I hope you do.

 In Each Kindness, to be the new child in class is tough enough, as young Maya discovers.
 But, adding in old and ragged school clothes, a broken strap on a shoe and what seems to other kids, unfamiliar lunch food, causes friends Chloe, Kendra and Sophie to rebuff Maya’s attempts at entering into a friendship.
 Her offer to share a game of jacks is met with refusal.
 Ah, kids can be a tightknit band and downright cruel, let’s face it, when they want to be.

 As the weather warms and Maya wears a pretty dress and fancy shoes to school, her peers immediately decide they came from a secondhand store and Kendra dubs Maya with a new name – “Never New” followed by laughter from the trio.
 This time Maya jumps with her rope alone and does not even look at her agitators.

 The next day Maya is not in school where Ms. Albert’s lesson is about kindness, illustrated by each child dropping a small stone into a big bowl of water and watching the ripple effect spread.
 Each child drops a stone in as they relate a kind act they’ve done and watch the water ripple outward and spread.

 But Chloe does not take her turn with the stone, as she struggles to recall a recent good deed, remembering the words of her teacher, “Each kindness makes the world a better place.”